 Some companies rely on cyber insurance.

-Unfortunately; that’s because the idea that they have this security blanket can lead to neglecting prevention.
+Unfortunately, that’s because the idea that they have this security blanket can lead to neglecting prevention.
 It’s not like having your car insured and getting your cash back once an accident happens.
 Cybercrime doesn’t work this way.
 If one digital copy gets stolen, it can multiply around the world and go everywhere, so even if you have the costs of the attack covered by the insurance company, you can still lose businesses and livelihoods.
-This is the reason why you shouldn't only rely on cyber insurance.
+This is the reason why you shouldn´t only rely on cyber insurance.
 The optimal strategy is to stop the cause before it even takes effect.
-I would put more money into preventing the attack from happening, rather than focussing on the cost analysis of insurance.
+I would put more money into preventing the attack from happening rather than focusing on the cost analysis of insurance.
 Some insurance companies even pay the ransom in case of a ransomware attack – thereby directly funding the whole business cycle of ransomware.

 Mr. Robot teaches cybersecurity

 The human factor is often named as the biggest enemy of cybersecurity.
 But with so many potential mistakes people can make, is it even possible to train everyone so well that all risky behaviour is mitigated?